0cyn/bn-dyldsharedcache/README.md

 This project acts as an interface for two seperate projects; DyldExtractor, and ktool.
 Mainly DyldExtractor.

-[DyldExtractor](https://github.com/arandomdev/DyldExtractor) is a project written by 'arandomdev' designed for CLI standalone dyld_shared_cache extraction.
+[DyldExtractor](https://github.com/arandomdev/DyldExtractor) is a project written primarily by 'arandomdev' designed for CLI standalone dyld_shared_cache extraction.
 It is *the* best tool for the job, and reverses the majority of "optimizations" that make DSC reverse engineering ugly and painful.
 Utilizing this plugin, Binja's processing should outperform IDAs, and wont require IDA's need for repeatedly right clicking and manually loading tons of modules.

 This version of DyldExtractor has a lot of modifications (read: a lot of commented out lines) from the original designed to make it function better in the binja environment.

-ktool is a multifasceted project I wrote for, primarily, MachO + ObjC Parsing.
+[ktool](https://github.com/cxnder/ktool) is a multifaceted project I wrote for, primarily, MachO + ObjC Parsing.

 I use it here because we store DyldExtractor's output in a BytesIO object, which ktool can handle and parse as if it's a valid MachO; and also because ktool is designed to work very well with DyldExtractor output.